niblyx-malnus/goals/doc/pokes.md

 `actionable` denotes whether a goal is allowed to contain further goals or not.
 An actionable goal cannot contain subgoals.

-`chefs` are essentially admins; they have full permissions to add/edit/delete this goal, or any of its descendents.
+`captains` are essentially admins; they have full permissions to add/edit/delete this goal, or any of its descendents.

 `peons` can mark (and unmark) this goal and any of its descendents complete.
 This is the only kind of permissions they have.